pascalbayer/dino/README.md

 ### `collection.toJSON()`

-Returns an array of JSON serialized models.
+Returns an array where each model in the collection has been JSON serialized.

 ```js
 replies.toJSON();